solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

 To demonstrate the different types of indexing approaches, we will use a scenario-based demonstration.
 In this example, consider a Sale table that has approximately 340 million records.
 We will first establish the performance of a query when returning the sales for a specific customer.

-First, let's retrieve sales data from a single customer from the table with a CCI (clustered column index):
+First, let's compare the retrieval of sales data from a single customer from the table with a CCI (clustered column index), with that of a table with a clustered index.

+CCI:

     ```sql
     SELECT